-Instagram is a social network focused on visual sharing – A users’ main intention is to share and find only the best photos and videos.
-As a business owner, this platform can help further your visual marketing, enhance brand awareness and showcase the personality behind the company.
+Instagram is a social network focused on visual sharing – a user’s main intention is to share and find only the best photos and videos.
+As a business owner, you can utilize this platform to boost your visual marketing, enhance brand awareness, and showcase the personality behind the company.

-Since 2016 posting video on Instagram has grown 15% and the average engagements for video posts have increased by 53 percent.
-These findings show that engagement growth for video is surpassing photos.
+Since 2016 posting videos on Instagram has grown 15%, and the average engagements for video posts have increased by 53 percent.
+These findings show that engagement growth for video is surpassing that for photos.

 Minimum length: 6 seconds